 Scholarly Commons Citation

 West, Robin, "Tradition, Principle and Self-Sovereignty: Competing Conceptions of Liberty in the United States Constitution" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 684.
+684.